joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-bytearrays/reading-and-writing-a-bytearray.md

 find the information that you want.
 A record in a simple employee file, for example, would probably include an ID number, a name, an address, a phone number, and so on.
-An MP3 audio file contains an ID3 tag that identifies the title, author, album, publishing date, and genre of the file that’s being downloaded.
+An MP3 audio file contains an ID3 tag that identifies the title, author, album, publishing date, and genre of the file that's being downloaded.
 The format allows you to know the order in which to expect the data on the data stream.
 It allows you to read the byte stream intelligently.